 - Internal medicine

-The UW School of Medicine and Public Health also offers summer research opportunities, providing students valuable laboratory experience.
+The UW School of Medicine and Public Health offers many research opportunities, providing students valuable laboratory experience.